StephenSorriaux/ansible-kafka-admin/README.md

 ```

 ## Interact with kafka consumer groups
-When a consumer is no longer subscribed to a topic, it remains present in the consumer group and a lag is noted
+When a consumer is no longer subscribed to a topic, it remains present in the consumer group and a lag is noted.
 We can use this feature to delete it effectivelly from the consumer group
 ```yaml
 - name:  Delete offset for consumer group